flavorjones/git-rake/README.txt

 commit your code either locally or up to the shared server, you have
 to:

-        * do a lot of iterating through your submodules, doing things
+        * iterate (a lot) through your submodules, doing things like:
-           like:
                 * making sure you're on the right branch,
-                * making sure you've pulled other people's changes down from the server,
+                * making sure you've pulled changes down from the server,
                 * making sure that you've committed your changes,
                 * and pushed all your commits
         * and then making sure that your superproject's references to the submodules have also been committed and pushed.

-If you do this a few times, it's tedious and error-prone.
+If you do this a few times, you'll see that it's tedious and error-prone.
 You could mistakenly push a version of the superproject that refers to a _local_ commit of a submodule.
 When people try to pull that down from the server, all hell will break loose because that commit won't exist for them.

 Ugh!
+This is monkey work.
+Let's automate it.

 = Simple Solution =